oracle-livelabs/database/23cfree/js-generic-modules-environments/modules-environments.md

 A JavaScript module is a unit of MLE's language code stored in the database as a schema object.
 Storing code within the database is one of the main benefits of using JavaScript in Oracle Database 23c Free-Developer Release: rather than having to manage a fleet of application servers each with their own copy of the application, the database takes care of this for you.

 In addition, Data Guard replication ensures that the exact same code is present in both production and all physical standby databases.
-This way configuration drift, a common problem bound to occur when invoking the disaster recovery location, can be mitigated against.
+This way configuration drift, a common problem bound to occur when invoking the disaster recovery location, can be mitigated.

 > **Note**: A JavaScript module in MLE is equivalent to an ECMAScript 6 module.
 The terms MLE module and JavaScript module are used interchangeably in this lab.